rptcloud/azure_terraform/terraform_fundmentals/11-meta-arguments.md

 resource "azurerm_virtual_machine" "training" {
   count        = var.num_vms
-  name         = "${var.prefix}vm-${count.index + 1}"
 # ...

 ```

 The solution builds on our previous discussion of variables.
-We must create a
-variable to hold our count so that we can reference that count in our
+We must create a variable to hold our count so that we can reference that count in our resource.
-resource.
 Next, we replace the value of the count parameter with the variable
 interpolation.
-Finally, we interpolate the current count (+ 1 because it's
-zero-indexed) and the variable itself.
+Finally, we interpolate the current count (+ 1 because it's zero-indexed) and the variable itself.

 Remember to also add the variable declaration to your `terraform.tfvars` accordingly.